amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 ### How to read our code: ###

 The repository contains the following folders:
-Data folder which contains the ETL on a Jupyter Notebook and a webscraping notebook.
+Data folder which contains the ETL reference data loading and webscraping solution Jupyter Notebook.
 Presentation folder contains the powerpoint presentation.
 Folders containing Machine Learning notebooks and outputs

-Flask application related files in the main Project_2 folder.
+Flask application related files in the main folder.
 - app.py is the flask app which renders the data from the database
 - config.py which contations configurations
 - Procfile for Heroku deployment cnfigurations